How to Create Info Packs for Clients (Digital Collateral, Media Kits & PDFs)

 Table of Contents

-Why is an info pack/media kit useful?
+Why is an info pack or media kit useful?

 First of all, I've found that it's actually pretty useful for getting your own head together about your products/services and processes!